 Attendance: Except in cases of serious illness, students are required to attend the College Prep seminars and all classes for which they are registered.
-If a student is to be absent from the class during any of these scheduled classes, he/she must obtain advanced written permission from the instructor.
+If a student is to be absent from the campus during any of these scheduled classes, s/he/they must obtain advanced written permission from the 9 Resident Director.
+The course instructor's approval may be required as well.
+If the Resident Director concludes that all academic obligations are not being met, s/he will consult with the student and the student's parents about securing additional help or may suggest withdrawal from the program.